 Halong Bay, Moderate

 For those seeking a good value option for exploring the picturesque delights of Halong Bay, the Bai Tho junks are an excellent choice.
 Cabins are not huge, but are perfectly adequate for the one or two nights spent aboard.
 Please note that bathroom and bedroom are separated only by a curtain.
 The overnight tour commences after midday boarding with lunch, followed by an afternoon excursion.
 The precise excursion itinerary will vary by season and conditions, but will often include a visit to one of the fascinating floating fishing villages on the bay.
-On return to the boat time is at leisure to kayak through the bay, swim or sit back and enjoy the wonderful setting.
+On return to the boat time is at leisure to swim or sit back and enjoy the wonderful setting.